Stem Cell Therapy

 Max Planck Institute for Molecular Genetics

-Boasts a “Stem Cell Chromatin Group” and human neural stem-cell labs, advancing understanding of gene regulation in stem cells Wikipedia.
+Boasts a “Stem Cell Chromatin Group” and human neural stem-cell labs, advancing understanding of gene regulation in stem cells.

 German Society for Stem Cell Research (GSZ)

-Since 2003, GSZ fosters collaboration, education, and funding in stem cell biology across Germany Them+12Wikipedia+12Medical Tourism Magazine+12.
+Since 2003, GSZ fosters collaboration, education, and funding in stem cell biology across Germany.

 Choosing the Right Clinic